hujhax/austin-improv-wiki/Troupes/Darth Brooks.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Darth Brooks: The dark side of the force has friends in low places!
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Darth Brooks: The dark side of the force has friends in low places!
 Darth Brooks is an improv troupe based out of Austin, TX.
 Darth Brooks takes personal stories told by its cast and creates a fast-paced improv show!
-With their quick play style and follow the fun attitude no one knows what galaxy this troupe will end up in!</blockquote>
+With their quick play style and follow the fun attitude no one knows what galaxy this troupe will end up in!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Darth Brooks begins their shows with a unique entrance to get the crowd involved and excited!
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Darth Brooks begins their shows with a unique entrance to get the crowd involved and excited!
 It consists of a *Star Wars* inspired intro and then some of the worst dancing you have ever seen!
-They then do a variation of the living room. </blockquote>
+They then do a variation of the living room.

 ## Media
 ### Videos